ECMAScript

-ECMAScript (/'ɛkməskrɪpt/; ES) is a standard for scripting languages, including JavaScript, JScript, and ActionScript.
-It is best known as a JavaScript standard intended to ensure the interoperability of web pages across different web browsers.
-It is standardized by Ecma International in the document ECMA-262.
+ECMAScript (/'ɛkməskrɪpt/; ES) is the standard for the JavaScript language, intended to ensure the interoperability of web pages across different web browsers.
+(Note: In the past, it was also used as a standard for JScript (Internet Explorer), and ActionScript (Adobe Flash).)
+It is standardized by Ecma International's TC39 technical committee in the document ECMA-262, with i18n ("Intl") APIs standardized in the document ECMA-402.

-ECMAScript is commonly used for client-side scripting on the World Wide Web, and it is increasingly being used for server-side applications and services using runtime environments such as Node.js, Deno and Bun.
+ECMAScript is commonly used for client-side scripting on the World Wide Web, and is increasingly being used for server-side scripting and services using runtime environments such as Node.js, Deno and Bun.